 - Leveraging new media as social capital for diversity officers: How equity, diversity, and inclusion professionals can use social media to foster equality (2016)

-She is also the co-author of 100 Accomplished Black Canadian Women (2016 and 2018) and the Executive Editor of the The Institutional Diversity Blog, external link.
+She is also the co-author of 100 Accomplished Black Canadian Women (2016 and 2018 with a 2020 edition forthcoming) and the Executive Editor of the The Institutional Diversity Blog, external link.

 A sought-after keynote speaker, lecturer and mentor, Dr. Green is the recipient of several awards, including: